koonamatata/LinuxUsenetStreamer/README.md

 # UsenetStreamerLite
 A bash script for Linux that makes nzbdav-dev's nzbdav project (https://github.com/nzbdav-dev/nzbdav) hassle-free to install on arm64 systems.
+NzbDAV is a genius idea, but it's not exactly easy to set up.
+This is where this script comes in.

 This is the lite version that gives you only nzbdav, Docker, and their dependencies (including rclone) in case you only want that and/or already have radarr, sonarr, Plex etc. installed somewhere else and want to take care of those separately.
 There is also a full version, which gives you an entire usenet streaming stack complete with nzbdav, radarr, sonarr, lidarr, lazylibrarian, prowlarr, and Plex all installed as Docker containers to fully set up a streaming stack from the beginning in one go.